-Locker is a cost optimized, high-capacity, large file storage service for research data.
-Locker provides high performance for large files, and allows investigators across U-M to connect their data to computing resources necessary for their research, including U-M’s HPC clusters.
+Locker is a cost-optimized, high-capacity, large-file storage service for research data.
+Locker provides high-performance for large files, and allows investigators across U-M Ann Arbor to connect their data to computing resources necessary for their research, including U-M’s HPC clusters.

 Locker can only be used for research data.
-It is tuned for large files (1MB or greater) but is capable of handling small files such as documents, spreadsheets, etc. Locker can be used in combination with the Globus data management sharing system for hosting and sharing data with external collaborators and institutes.
+It is designed for data that does not require frequent access, for example, data that is at the end of its useful life-cycle.
+It is tuned for large files (1MB or greater), and large numbers of small files should not be stored on the service without being aggregated in some fashion (as through tar).
+Locker can be used in combination with the Globus data management sharing system for hosting and sharing data with external collaborators and institutes.

 Requesting or Modifying a Locker Storage Volume